raviqqe/hamt/README.md

 Immutable HAMT implementation in Go.

-[Hash-Array Mapped Trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) is a data structure popular as associative arrays (a.k.a. maps or dictionaries) or sets.
+[Hash-Array Mapped Trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) is a data structure popular as an associative array (a.k.a. map or dictionary) or set.
 Its immutable variant is adopted widely by functional programming languages like Scala and Clojure to implement immutable but memory-efficient associative arrays.